dragan-stepanovic/DragansCommitNotation/README.md

 - Move to the previous/next method in a class - `Command` + `Up`/`Down` [custom binding]
 - Move to the previous/next paragraph - `Command` + `Option` + `Up`/`Down` [custom binding]

-Feel free to combine this notation with [Arlo's commit notation](https://github.com/RefactoringCombos/ArlosCommitNotation) (the purposes of these two are different, I'd say).
+Feel free to combine this notation with [Arlo's commit notation](https://github.com/RefactoringCombos/ArlosCommitNotation), though the purpose of these two are different.